 Due to their hardiness and many seasons of interest, viburnums are increasingly popular in home landscapes.
-Senior editor Danielle Sherry shows you how to get your viburnum off to a healthy start with proper planting.
-You can learn more about different viburnum varieties in this article by Ken Twombly from Fine Gardening Issue 75.
+Executive editor Danielle Sherry shows you how to get your viburnum off to a healthy start with proper planting.
+You can learn more about different viburnum varieties in this article by Ken Twombly from Fine Gardening #75.

 It can be risky for a nursery owner to go out on a limb about naming his favorite plants.
 But I have absolutely no qualms about saying that viburnums are my pick for the most versatile and gardenworthy genus of shrubs.
 Besides having attractive foliage and growth habits, the best viburnums also offer lovely—sometimes even fragrant—flowers.
 Many also boast colorful fruits and stunning fall foliage.
 In addition, the fruits are appealing to birds and other wildlife.
 What more could you ask of a shrub?